kentlangley/tools/post-mortem-process.md

 3. **Reaction Round** - Everyone speaks, one at a time, except proposer.
 No discussion.
 Facilitator will rotate through each person.
 No reaction is a valid response.
 4. **Proposer to Amend & Clarify** - Proposer only, can optionally clarify intent, or amend proposal.
 5. **Objections** - Facilitator asks, “Do you see a reason why adopting this proposal causes harm or moves us backwards?
 Objection or no objection?”
-	6. **If No Objections** the proposal is adopted and moved to product backlog for prioritization and eventual implementation as capacity allows.
+	a. **If No Objections** the proposal is adopted and moved to product backlog for prioritization and eventual implementation as capacity allows.
-	7. **If Yes Objections**, One Objection at a time.
+	b. **If Yes Objections**, One Objection at a time.
 Objections are stated, tested, and captured one at a time without discussion.
 The goal is to craft an amended proposal that would not cause the Objection, but still addresses the proposer’s tension.
 8. **Repeat Objection Round Until** no valid objections are raised

 ## Rules for Valid Objections